 NCC proudly facilitates six grant programs for current students, recent graduates, emerging, and mid-career artists, all of which are listed below.
-Learn about the application process and your eligibility at a free information session in NCC’s Library: Thursday, January 10, 6 – 7 pm.
-No reservations are required.
-If you are interested in having a presentation at your organization (in Minnesota or almost anywhere in the country), we are always happy to take our show on the road (whether in-person or electronically) to share these opportunities.
+If you are interested in having a grant information session at your organization (in Minnesota or almost anywhere in the country), we are always happy to take our show on the road (whether in-person or electronically) to share these opportunities.

 There are several operating principles that are common to our grant programs as a whole:

 - We believe that artistic merit is of primary importance in grant-making decisions.

 - We believe that panelists should be chosen to represent a diversity of expertise, gender, race, and geography.